GenesisWarfare/The-Promised-Hills/formal-elements.md

 ### 3. Processes

-- **Game start (first 30 sec):** Cinematic overview of the settlement, player builds first wall/unit with tutorial guidance.
+- **Game start (first 30 sec):** Cinematic overview of the hills, players base is shown, with tutorial on sending units.
-- **Core gameplay:** Build defenses, recruit units, research technologies, and command battles.
+- **Core gameplay:** Build defenses, recruit units, and command battles.
-- **Endgame:** Survive all waves, achieve era objectives, unlock cutscenes and score/ranking.
+- **Endgame:** Survive all waves, achieve era objectives, unlock score/ranking.

 **Learning integration:** Historical context is absorbed through gameplay — unit types, technologies, and events are accurate to each era.